fastmcp-me/mcp-webdriverio/.github/PULL_REQUEST_TEMPLATE.md

 [//]: # (_Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._)

 - [ ] I have read the [CONTRIBUTING](https://github.com/webdriverio/webdriverio/blob/main/CONTRIBUTING.md) doc
-- [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added the necessary documentation (if appropriate)
 - [ ] I have added proper type definitions for new commands (if appropriate)

-## Backport Request

-[//]: # (The current `main` branch is the development branch for WebdriverIO v9.
-If your change should be released to the current major version of WebdriverIO (v8), please raise another PR with the same changes against the `v8` branch.)

-- [ ] This change is solely for `v9` and doesn't need to be back-ported
-- [ ] Back-ported PR at `#XXXXX`

 ## Further comments